The science

 20%

-External cues can influence memory processing without causing awakening
+External cues can influence memory processing without waking the sleeper.

 Northwestern University